Abhishek8857/Reinforcement-Learning/Off_Policy_MC_with_WIS/README.md

 Importance sampling is a method that allows us to compute the value function of a policy using samples from another policy

 # Credits
-Custom environments,and rednering functions provided by DSME RWTH Aachen
+Custom environments,and rendering functions provided by DSME RWTH Aachen